 Business Plan Outline For Professional Authors

-If You're Serious About Being an Author, You Need A Business Plan
+Serious About Being a Professional Author?
+Create A Business Plan

 Are you considering becoming an author?
 Are you writing to make money, or is writing just a hobby for you?
 If you are serious about becoming an author, then I believe it is important to think of your writing as a business.
 In order to do your business well, you will need a business plan.